mirsimko/ZdcCalibration/instructions.md

 ```sh
 $ ./read
 ```
-This will run the BFC chain (it can take a few minutes so you can go and have a coffee).
+This will run the BFC chain (it can take a few minutes so this is a good time to have a coffee).
 When it is finished in your `dirOut`, you will get lots of pdfs and pngs, with histograms, and most importantly a root file in `dirOut/histo/someFileWithRunNumber.root`.
 Note that all of the histograms are also saved here.